There are 17 tips on how to motivate engineers. By using these tips, a company will build a winning culture and increase profit margins.

 #1 Maintain a healthy work environment

 A work environment can make or break an engineer’s will to work.
 So, it’s important engineers have an environment they’re comfortable working in.
 This means creating an uber-positive workplace with no assholes.
-Because people are the pillars of every workplace culture.

 “You are the average of the five people you spend the most time with.”

 For more tips, check out the engineering culture qualities supported by Elon Musk.

 #2 Use the latest hardware and software tools

 You don’t tell pro athletes to train in a weight facility with 50-year-old equipment.
 Because the rusted weights can come crashing down on them and end their careers.